orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 In addition to the standard FullText Index, which uses the SB-Tree index algorithm, you can also create FullText indexes using the [Lucene Engine](http://lucene.apache.org/) .
 Apache LuceneTM is a high-performance, full-featured text search engine library written entirely in Java.
-Check the [Lucene's documentation](http://lucene.apache.org/core/6_6_0/index.html) for a full overview of its capabilities
+Check the [Lucene documentation](http://lucene.apache.org/core/6_6_0/index.html) for a full overview of its capabilities.

 ## How Lucene's works?